SureDeveloping/Boardgame-Bar-Bonn/README.md

 -   I used the Html code for the navbar from the Love running project.
 -   i used the Code for the social links in the footer from the Love running project.
 -   I got the idea for my contact from the sign up form of the Love Running project.
+-   I used this code frome https://www.ithelps-digital.com to make the map responsive.